k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- D:  Broadway can subscribe to and publish the messages to Kafka and any JMS provider.

 (**Solution 16.
-D: Message provider types supported in Broadway are, Apache Kafka, JMS Queue and Topic by any JMS provider.**).
+D: Message provider types supported in Broadway are, Apache Kafka, JMS Queue and Topic by any JMS provider**).